aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

      'Type': PdfName(value=b'Page')
     }

 Above we see the actual page.
 This dictionary includes the *media box* which specifies the dimensions of the page when shown, a reference to its parent, the resources used such as the font, and the contents of the page.
-We are looking for the contents of the page.
-Given that the Contents key includes a stream, it is set as an indirect reference.
+We are looking for the contents of the page and so we can retrieve the content stream from the Contents key.

 .. code-block:: python